dragonflydb/dragonfly/docs/namespaces.md

 We call this feature _namespaces_, and it allows using a single Dragonfly server with multiple tenants, each using their own data, without being able to mix them together.

-This feature can also be achieved by having each user `SELECT` a different (numeric) database, or by asking that each user uses a unique prefix for their keys.
+Note that this feature can alternatively be achieved by having each user `SELECT` a different (numeric) database, or by asking that each user uses a unique prefix for their keys.
+This approach has several disadvantages, like users forgetting to `SELECT` / use their prefix, accessing data logically belonging to other users.

 The advantage of using Namespaces is that data is completely isolated, and users cannot accidentally use data they do not own.
 A user must authenticate in order to access the namespace it was assigned.